Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/your-first-hurl-file.md

 That's it, this is your first Hurl file!

-This is really a basic test, but Hurl's file format strength is its simplicity.
+This is really a basic test, but it shows how powerful Hurl's simple file format is.
 We're going to see in the next section how to improve our tests while keeping it really simple.

 [GitHub Action]: https://github.com/features/actions